afaiza/vim-annotations/README.md

 Create VIM shortcuts that add annotations to a text files, for annotating
  - phrase classification - tasks like sentiment analysis
- - words classificatio - tasks like and named entity recognition.
+ - words classification - tasks like named entity recognition.

 ### Phrase classification